US Investors: Get up to an extra $10,000 when you transfer your stocks to Public.com from another brokerage.

 AMC Entertainment Inc. is now the largest movie theater chain in the world and just raised $917 million of new equity and debt capital, according to the company’s newest SEC filing.
 Around $500 million of this fundraising came from new common shares issuance.

-Pros to Buying AMC Stock
+Pros of Buying AMC Stock

 Shares of AMC Entertainment soared in early 2021.
 And since December 2020, it has raised more than $900 million in financing.
 AMC CEO Adam Aron said these funds could support the company well into 2021 — despite the financial losses of the pandemic.

-Cons to Buying AMC Stock
+Cons of Buying AMC Stock

 Some experts highlight the short-term hype of AMC stock’s increase.
 AMC hasn’t had strong revenues and unfortunately, its decline began before COVID-19.
 AMC stock plunged to around the $2 range in mid-January, then quickly jumped above $3.
 Why did the stock price jump?
 It sold debt notes to bring in some capital.

 Just last year, AMC Entertainment admitted that it would run out of cash soon and projected to deplete its debt reserves in 2021.
 Moreover, the company conceded that it might have to consider bankruptcy.
+Then, it managed to gather some capital, but that capital was not spent wisely.
+The rising gas prices in 2022 along with the threat of a recession may put AMC back in a bad position.

 It’s important to consider the reasons AMC’s stock rose — and it’s not due to excellent underlying financials.
 If you’re in it for the long haul, beware.